Name and Objectives –

 A.) Governing Body.
 The governing body of the Society shall be the Executive Council which shall supervise, control and manager the affairs of the Society.

 B.) Composition.
-The members of the Executive Council shall number fourteen and consist of the four elected Officers, the Immediate Past President, and nine elected Councilors.
+The members of the Executive Council shall number fifteen and consist of the four elected Officers, the Immediate Past President, nine elected Councilors, and a Parliamentarian appointed by the President.

 1.)
 Elected Officers.
 The President, Vice President, Secretary/ Treasurer, Secretary/Treasurer-Elect, and the Immediate Past President of the Society shall serve as members of the Executive Council with full voting rights.